sourcegraph/scip/DESIGN.md

 # Design rationale for SCIP

-Sourcegraph supports viewing and navigation code.
+Sourcegraph supports viewing and navigating code for many different programming languages.
 This is similar to an IDE, except for the actual "editor" part.

 The design of SCIP is based on this primary motivating use case, as well as for fixing the pain points we encountered with using LSIF.[^1]

-SCIP is meant to be _transmission_ format for sending data from some producers to some consumers
+SCIP is meant to be a _transmission_ format for sending data from some producers to some consumers
 -- it is not meant as a _storage_ format for querying.
 Ideally, producers should be able to directly output SCIP instead of going through an intermediate format and then converting to SCIP for transmission.

+[^1]:
-[^1]: Sourcegraph historically supported LSIF uploads as well as maintained our own LSIF indexers, but we ran into issues of development velocity, debugging, as well as indexer performance bottlenecks.
+    Sourcegraph historically supported LSIF uploads
+    as well as maintained our own LSIF indexers, but we ran into issues of development velocity, debugging, as well as indexer performance bottlenecks.

 ## Goals